basecamp/easymon/README.md

     Easymon::Repository.add("split-database", check)

 ###Http
 `Easymon::HttpCheck` will check the return status of a HEAD request to a URL.
-This will make a request to port 9200 on localhost, which is where you might have Elasticsearch running:
+Great for checking service endpoint availability!
+The following will make a request to port 9200 on localhost, which is where you might have Elasticsearch running:

     Easymon::HttpCheck.new("http://localhost:9200")